 Do we need to gain explicit opt-in from users if we use Google Analytics?

 No, not for a standard implementation of Google Analytics.
 Google collects a lot of data from every visit / visitor to your website but it does not store any personally identifiable information.
-A visitor’s IP address (which is now recognised as personal data by GDPR) is used to determine their physical location but the IP address itself is not stored.
+A visitor’s IP address (which is now recognised as personal data by GDPR) is used to determine their physical location but the IP address itself is not data that can be accessed through Google Analytics.
 All data in Google Analytics is aggregated and anonymised.

 Cookies fall under the framework of GDPR, but more specifically will be part of the new e-Privacy regulation.
 There has been a concern that explicit cookie consent will be required for Google Analytics.
 But in January 2017, the European Commission clarified the high-level privacy rules as follows: